 While it’s nice to have a lot of choice, it can also be confusing.
-The type of plants, extraction method, use of pesticides and chemicals and level of dilution all make a big difference when it comes to quality.
+The type of plants, extraction method, use of pesticides and level of dilution all make a big difference when it comes to quality.

 It can be tempting to use a product that seems to offer more value when it comes to the bottle size.
 But if most of the content is carrier oil and you eventually need to use more of it, is it still worth it?

 My advise is to go with a product that really works for you from a brand that you trust.

 For me this brand is Endoca.
 They produce some of the highest quality CBD products in the world made from 100% organic hemp grown in Denmark.